FACT-Finder-Web-Components/documentation/markdown/1.x/en/core-event-aggregator.md

 ## Hooking into the pipeline

 ### `addBeforeDispatchingCallback(fn):string;`
-Adds a callback which executes before every event i.e. search, suggest, recommendation and so on is send.
+Adds a callback which executes before every event i.e. `search`, `suggest`, `recommendation` and so on are sent.
-The callback receives an event object enriched with basic data i.e. `sid` and if available a `type` property which corresponds to the event types of `FFCommunicationEventAggregator.addFFEvent(event)`.
+The callback receives an event object enriched with basic data i.e. `sid` and, if available, a `type` property which corresponds to the event types of `FFCommunicationEventAggregator.addFFEvent(event)`.

-If you want to intercept a search request for example you could do:
+If you want to intercept a search request for example, you could do:
 ```html
 <script>
     document.addEventListener("ffReady", function () {